 A retaining wall is a structure exposed to lateral pressures from the retained soil plus any other surcharges and external loads.
 All overall stability failure modes must be thoroughly checked, but cantilever walls may be particularly sensitive to overturning problems.
-This article discusses the overturning calculations in either concrete or masonry cantilever retaining walls.
+This article discusses the process to calculate the overturning safety factor in either concrete or masonry cantilever retaining walls.
 Our software ASDIP RETAIN will be used to support the discussion.

 A typical retaining wall is composed of four main components: the Stem, the Toe at the front of the wall, the Heel at the backfill side, and the Shear Key.
-The images below show the geometry of a typical cantilever retaining wall.
+The left image below shows the geometry of a typical cantilever retaining wall.

 In addition to the retained backfill, retaining walls may be subject to surcharge loads at the top of the retained mass.
 The position of the water table should also be considered in the design.
 The stem may also have concentrated loads at the top.
 When the stem extends above the backfill, the retaining wall may be exposed to wind load.
 When retaining walls are located in seismic zones the seismic effects are considered by utilizing the Mononobe-Okabe approach.

 Each applied load has a particular effect on the wall.
 The backfill exerts a triangular lateral pressure calculated per the corresponding earth pressure theory.
 The surcharge produces a uniform rectangular pressure on the wall.
 The water table pressure is triangular.
 The seismic pressure diagram is trapezoidal, with the higher pressure at the top.
 The wind pressure is uniform.
 The right picture above shows schematically the lateral pressure diagrams on a typical retaining wall.

 How do you calculate the overturning safety factor?